ruslanmv/ruslanmv.github.io/_posts/2023-05-02-How-to-run-Large-Language-Model-FLAN-T5-and-GPT-locally.md

 The environments supported that I will consider is Python 3.10,

-I will create an environment called **analysis**, but you can put the name that you like.
+I will create an environment called **LLM**, but you can put the name that you like.

 ```
 conda create -n LLM python==3.10